AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 >[!NOTE]
 >
->After you configure SSO, you'll no longer need to add users within the [!DNL Marketo Measure] application.
+>After you configure SSO, you will no longer need to add users within the [!DNL Marketo Measure] application.
 User provisioning should be handled directly within your Identity Provider.

 ## CRM Users (Advanced Setup) {#crm-users-advanced-setup}